 The Observation Data Model Core Components (ObsCoreDM) (Louys and Tody et al., 2017) specifies the metadata that are necessary to perform data discovery when querying data centers for astronomical observations of interest.
 It exposes use-cases to be carried out, explains the model and provides guidelines for its implementation as a data access service based on the Table Access Protocol (TAP).
 It aims at providing a simple model easy to understand and to implement by data providers that wish to publish their data into the Virtual Observatory.
-This interface integrates data modeling and data access aspects in a single service and is named ObsTAP.
-It will be referenced as such in the IVOA registries.
-In this document, the Observation Data Model Core Components (ObsCoreDM) defines the core components of queryable metadata required for global discovery of observational data.
+This interface integrates data modelling and data access aspects in a single service named ObsTAP that will be referenced as such in the IVOA registries.
+The Observation Data Model Core Components (ObsCoreDM) defines the core components of queryable metadata required for global discovery of observational data.
 It is meant to allow a single query to be posed to TAP services at multiple sites to perform global data discovery without having to understand the details of the services present at each site.
-It defines a minimal set of basic metadata and thus allows for a reasonable cost of implementation by data providers.
-The combination of the ObsCoreDM with TAP is referred to as an ObsTAP service.
-As with most of the VO Data Models, ObsCoreDM makes use of STC, Utypes, Units and UCDs.
+It defines a minimal set of basic metadata and thus allows a reasonable cost of implementation by data providers.
+As with most of the VO Data Models, ObsCoreDM makes use of STC, Utypes, VOUnits and UCDs.
 The ObsCoreDM can be serialized as a VOTable.
-ObsCoreDM can make reference to more complete data models such as Characterisation DM, Spectrum DM or Simple Spectral Line Data Model (SSLDM).
+ObsCoreDM makes reference to more complete data models such as Characterisation DM, Spectrum DM or Simple Spectral Line Data Model (SSLDM).
 The current specification on the contrary provides guidelines for implementing these concepts using the TAP protocol and answering ADQL queries.
 It is dedicated to global discovery.